danielcristho/jupyterhub-jeg-cluster/README.md

 - NVIDIA Driver & nvidia-container-toolkit (for GPU access)
 - 2 or more nodes in a local network (1 node as control node)

+### To Do

+- Fix monitoring (Grafana, Prometheus) [ON PROGRESS]
+- Ray Integration (Worker + Jupyter)
+- Update JEG kernel launch
+- Redesign JupyterHub User Interface using Vue.js or React
+- Add API documentation using Swagger

 Demo:

 ![Demo](demo.gif)